jayjay0317/Hands-On-ML-Study/Chapter_11/README.md

 ## 💡 Key Takeaways

+- **Stable Deep Network Training:** Deep neural networks can suffer from vanishing or exploding gradients.
+Better initialization, non-saturating activation functions, normalization layers, and gradient clipping can make training more stable.

+- **Initialization and Activation Functions:** PyTorch layers initialize parameters automatically, but explicitly matching initialization to the activation function can help deeper networks.
+For example, He/Kaiming initialization works well with `ReLU`, while activation functions such as ELU, GELU, and Swish can improve gradient flow.

+- **Normalization Layers:** Batch normalization and layer normalization help stabilize training.
+Batch normalization depends on mini-batch statistics during training and running estimates during evaluation, so using `model.train()` and `model.eval()` correctly is important.

+- **Transfer Learning and Pretraining:** Reusing pretrained layers can help when the source and target tasks are similar.
+When labeled data is limited, unsupervised pretraining or pretraining on an auxiliary task can also provide useful representations.

+- **Optimizers and Learning Rate Schedules:** Momentum, Nesterov momentum, RMSProp, Adam, and AdamW can speed up training compared to plain gradient descent.
+Learning rate schedules such as performance scheduling, cosine annealing, warm-up, and 1Cycle scheduling adjust the learning rate to balance fast progress and careful fine-tuning.

+- **Regularization Techniques:** $\ell_1$ regularization, $\ell_2$ regularization, weight decay, dropout, and max-norm regularization help reduce overfitting.
+Stronger regularization can improve generalization, but too much can cause underfitting.

+- **Practical DNN Defaults:** A reasonable starting setup is He initialization, `ReLU` for shallow networks or `Swish` for deep networks, batch normalization or layer normalization for deep networks, early stopping with weight decay if needed, Nesterov momentum or `AdamW`, and performance scheduling or 1Cycle scheduling.

 ## 🧠 Self-Reflection & Insights

 - **PyTorch Initialization:** PyTorch layers automatically initialize their parameters, so manual initialization is not always necessary.
 However, for deeper networks, explicitly matching the initialization method to the activation function, such as He/Kaiming initialization for `ReLU`, can make training more stable.